 AmeriCamp are extremely proud to announce that we have successfully #plACed 99% of all our applicants so far and we hope to replicate this success for 2020!

-We work extremely hard to ensure that all of our AmeriCampers have the very best chance of placement, however if we are unable to place you we can defer your application over to next year and you will have no fees to pay to AmeriCamp.
+We work extremely hard to ensure that all of our AmeriCampers have the very best chance of placement, however, if we are unable to place you we can defer your application over to next year and you will not have to repay any program fees you have already paid to AmeriCamp.

 For the London and Belfast embassy, the turnaround time is usually between 5-10 working days.
 Please check the website for up-to-date processing time, you must attend the embassy on a designated J-1 day.
 If you book onto a non-J day you will be asked to re-book, as this increases the chances of your visa being rejected.